prometheus-operator/runbooks/content/runbooks/alertmanager/AlertmanagerFailedReload.md

 ## Meaning

-At least one worker failed to load the configuration.
+The alert `AlertmanagerFailedReload` is triggered when the Alertmanager instance for the cluster monitoring stack has consistently failed to reload its configuration for a certain period.

 ## Impact

 The impact depends on the type of the error you will find in the logs.
-Most of the time, previous configuration is still working, so avoid deleting existing pods.
+Most of the time, previous configuration is still working, thanks to multiple instances, so avoid deleting existing pods.

 ## Diagnosis